kirrk/AuthApp-From-Scratch/README.md

 #Authentication from Scratch

-This app is based on the revised railscast #250;
+This app is based on the revised railscast #250 and functions as expected.
-While the task was fairly straight forward, I had an issue installing the gem bcrypt.